Augusto Sakai

-Augusto dos Santos Sakai (born May 19, 1991) is a Brazilian mixed martial artist who formerly competed in Bellator MMA and is now competing in the Heavyweight division of the UFC.
+Augusto dos Santos Sakai (born 19 May 1991) is a Brazilian mixed martial artist who formerly competed in the Heavyweight division of the Ultimate Fighting Championship (UFC) and Bellator MMA.

 Mixed martial arts career

 Early career

 Sakai made his professional MMA debut in October 2011 in his native Brazil.
 In the first two years of his career, he amassed a record of six wins and no losses with all but one of his wins coming via knockout.

 Bellator MMA

-Sakai made his debut for Bellator MMA in March 2013, defeating Rob Horton by knockout due to a knee.
+Sakai made his Bellator MMA debut at Bellator 94 in March 2013, defeating Rob Horton by knockout due to a knee.

 Sakai returned to the promotion in 2015 with bouts against Daniel Gallemore and Alex Huddleston.
 He won both fights via TKO.

 Sakai faced Dan Charles at Bellator 155 on May 20, 2016.
 The bout ended in a majority draw.

 Sakai faced Cheick Kongo at Bellator 179 on May 19, 2017.
 He lost the fight via split decision.